karlfloersch/optimism-spec/README.md

   * NOTE: I would separate this contracts into "groups" more than the current dir structure.
 Which form clusters and which can be run independently?
   * NOTE: This is the most important part to have a spec for.
 If you want to get contracts audited, the auditer must understand the intended functionality before understanding what a deviation looks like.
   * NOTE: The contracts here that keep L2 chain state should be the slowest to change, if ever.
+  * Other thoughts:
+    * Remove all interfaces for contracts that shouldn't be accessed from the outside world
-  * Why is the AddressManager in lib?!
+    * Why is the AddressManager in lib?
+It's a contract that's deployed, right?
+    * What should OVMCodec be called?
+What's a codec?
+    * I don't think the "wrappers" should be in lib

 ## Upgradablity
 * Contracts on L1 can be upgraded?